 You’ll also need an immersion/hand blender or regular blender to make the purees to put into the squeeze pouches.

-How to make baby food squeeze pouches
+How to make baby food squeeze pouches:

-If the mixture gets stuck or won’t push, you probably have a small chunk in your puree that got caught in the hole.
+Note: If the mixture gets stuck or won’t push, you probably have a small chunk in your puree that got caught in the hole.
 Just unscrew your tube, dump the contents back into your blender and reblend (or pick out the offending piece if you see it).

-It’s really easy and actually, really fun!
+It’s really easy and actually kinda fun!

-- Add 1 tablespoon lemon juice to all of these to help preserve them.
+- Lemon: Add 1 tablespoon lemon juice to all of these to help preserve them.
 The only exception is the pineapple-broccoli mixture.
 The citrus from the pineapple is enough on its own.

-- You can keep the peels on the pears and apples, just be sure to puree them very well so pieces don’t get stuck and prevent the mixture from going into the squeezie bags.
+- Peels: You can keep the peels on the pears and apples, just be sure to puree them very well so pieces don’t get stuck and prevent the mixture from going into the squeezie bags.

-- The vegetables and grains need to be cooked and soft, so plan ahead.
+- Cooking: The vegetables and grains need to be cooked and soft, so plan ahead.
 Or use leftovers.
 These can be a great way to use up scraps and reduce food waste.

-- If any of your mixtures seem too thick (because the water content of fruits and veggies can vary), just add a bit of applesauce or a splash of water to the blender until its thin enough.
+- Consistency: If any of your mixtures seem too thick (because the water content of fruits and veggies can vary), just add a bit of applesauce or a splash of water to the blender until its thin enough.

-- Each pouch holds about 4 ounces.
+- Size: Each pouch holds about 4 ounces.
 Most of these batches for me make about 3 squeezies worth.
 You can of course always double up if you want to knock out a bunch.
 They freeze great, so you might as well!

 Check out the recipes below and get to making some baby food pouches.
 I hope your little one enjoys!